martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

   * Now, the size of our buffer is based on **risk**
 * <u>Adaptive method with network density (AND)</u>
   * $(1 + \text{Network density}) \times RSM \times 50\%$
-    * Watch out, this is fake maths
-    * You're supposed to multiply each square by 50%, and then take the square root
   * $\text{Network density} = \frac{\text{\#Precedence relations}}{\#Activities}$
   * This means that one half of our buffer size is based on risk, and the other half based on how dense the network is.
 * <u>Adaptive method with resource tightness (ART)</u>